Olympus Coliseum, Revisited

 If you’re a fan of Hercules the film and have never played KH2, I know exactly what you’re wondering: what did KH2 do with the famous animation error in the film where the pit of souls is both near and far from the ledge?
 Drumroll please… and it seems KH2 favours “near.”
 I’m almost disappointed they didn’t screw it up again deliberately, just as an Easter egg.

 This scene plays out about how you might expect if you had seen the film.
 Hades pushes Meg into the pit, Hercules recovers his heroism and dives in after her.
 Hades then turns to fight the rest of you, Auron rejoining the party, but you still can’t hurt Celebrity Voice Actor James Woods.
 A brief skirmish later, Hercules returns with Meg and his godly powers, just like the film.
-He says “A true hero is measured by the strength of his heart,” meshing conveniently with KH’s mythos, and the fight continues with Hercules at your side.
+He says, “A true hero is measured by the strength of his heart,” meshing conveniently with KH’s mythos, and the fight continues with Hercules at your side.

 Unlike the fight with Pete where Hercules was simply helpful, you need to rely on Hercules’ powers to defeat Hades.
-Every time Hades returns to his “red fire” appearance (in a giant pillar of Sephiroth-like flame!), you will need to help Hercules knock some orbs of light into Hades to revert him to the default blue appearance.
-Like the Devastator, Hades’ transformation is the real damage-dealer – in fact, the rest of the fight is a little boring!
+Every time Hades returns to his “red fire” appearance (in a giant pillar of Sephiroth-esque flame!), you will need to help Hercules knock some orbs of light into Hades to revert him to the default blue appearance.
+Like the Devastator Heartless, Hades’ transformation is the real damage-dealer – in fact, the rest of the fight is a little boring!
 If you ask me: Hades’ difficulty seems to have been designed less for this specific fight and more for a later Tournament, where you and Hercules have to fight Hades against a timer and also infinite Hammer Frame allies.
 That is a pain.
 In the meantime, this is just a little rote and step-by-step boss battle.
 Throw in Blizzards, Master or Wisdom Form, and maybe even the Mysterious Abyss (yeah, I said it), and you’ll make a real mess of the King of the Underworld.

 Clearing Hades in FM+ gets you Magnet Burst, another powerful area attack.
 I take back what I said about them moving Explosion for balance reasons.
-I don’t have a choice: they’ve introduced two pseudo-Explosions ever since they moved the original!
+I don’t have a choice: they’ve introduced two pseudo-Explosions since they moved the original!

 After the battle, Hades manages to trip and fall in the pit of souls, leaving everyone safe and sound (unlike in the film, where it seems Hades will be gone for centuries in that pit, in the game he’s back out on your next visit and walking around his throne room again).
 Donald asks Auron what he’s going to do now, and Auron considers that maybe it’s time for him to live his own life instead of being someone else’s guardian, and he leaves after a joke that I really appreciate.